mcdiarmid/mcdiarmid/README.md

 ### Gidday 👋

-💼 Radio Fequency Engineer at Rocket Lab
+💼 Embedded Software Engineer, formerly a Radio Fequency Engineer

 🎓 Master of Engineering and Bachelor of Engineering (Hons.), both in Electrical and Electronic Engineering